MiaoDX/MiaoDX.github.io/synthesis/have_a_glance_at_unrealcv.md

 What we did not cover is setting the camera position and rotation in the code, move the camera and fetch new images there, which is essential when getting images dataset.

-And, we are using the RealisticRendering virtual environment all the time, in practice usage, we need to create our own world and thus need to do some programming with Unreal Engine.
-Will talk about latter (hopefully won't be too long).
+And, we are using the RealisticRendering virtual environment all the time, in practical usage, we need to create our own world and thus need to do some programming with Unreal Engine.
+Will talk about later (hopefully won't be too long).
 And you can see [unrealcv/playground](https://github.com/unrealcv/playground) before my coming post covering that.